jumpcutking/threads/README.md

 Originally built as part of The Universe App Tools, I've released the source to help the community solve the node threading problem: supporting Node.JS function with multiple process threads and communicating between all processes.

 ## What's New
+I built API-level documentation.
+You can find it in [DOCS.md](https://github.com/jumpcutking/threads/blob/main/DOCS.md), you can recreate the docs using createDocs.js in the project's root.

 We've fixed a few bugs.
 Most significant bug: Calling specific threads has been corrected.

 This documentation now tells you how to send messages from the thread to the thread manager, the thread manager to children threads, and more information on the child thread.